Moha1234567890/laravel-job-portal-/README.md

 - The first page is about some stats about jobs and applications
 - You can add unlimited number of admins
 - You can add unlimited number of categories
+- You can see and approve of posted job